• facebook

 Jewellery

-Jewellery (including bracelets, necklaces, bands, chains and rings) is not part of school uniform and is not to be worn.
-Plastic spacers may be worn in earlobe piercings only.
+Jewellery (including rings, bracelets, necklaces, chains, anklets, and wristbands) is not part of school uniform and is not to be worn.

 One medic alert item can be worn if need be.